basbjo/ddlangevin_make/README.rst

   which adds a few further changes instead of setting ``projtargets`` manually.

+  For better performance, ``tica`` in fact only applies a time-delayed principal component analysis on normalized data thus it requires the principal component analysis results as input data.
+To apply TICA, you must select ``pca tica``.

   ========== ================================================================ ======
   Target     Description                                                      Suffix
   ========== ================================================================ ======